John Meyrick (ambassador): Last years and death

-On 19 October 1620 he was reappointed the English envoy at Moscow, and was directed to negotiate a commercial treaty and to recover the money recently lent to the tsar.
-In 1623 a commercial treaty with Russia – the first of its kind – was duly signed by Meyrick and the tsar's councillors.
-In 1628 he was still in Moscow, and was then governor of the Muscovy Company.
-He died ten years later, and was credited at the time with more knowledge of Russia than any other Englishman.
+On 19 October 1620 he was reappointed English envoy at Moscow, directed to negotiate a commercial treaty and to recover money recently lent to the tsar.
+In 1623 a commercial treaty – the first of its kind – was signed by Meyrick and the tsar's councillors.
+In 1628 he was still in Moscow, and was governor of the Muscovy Company.
+He died ten years later, credited at the time with more knowledge of Russia than any other Englishman.

 In his will he desired that he might be buried in his parish church of St Andrew Undershaft, if he died in London, and he bequeathed £100 to the Merchant Taylors' Company, with £300 to be lent to scholars of the company's school on their commencing business; he also left legacies to many London parishes and hospitals.
 His wife Frances, daughter of Sir Francis Cherry, also a Russia merchant, predeceased him; she had no issue.